return to main page

 Top Ten Toxins: 1.
 Acetominophen (Tylenol) 2.
 Non-Steroidals (Advil, Ibuprofen, Alleve) 3.
 Antifreeze 4.
 Cleaning Products 5.
 Rodent poisons 6.
 Insecticides, fertilizer, Weed Killers 7.
 Prescription Drugs 8.
 Pennies (Zinc is toxic - since 1982 pennies have zinc) 9.
 Japanese Yew 10.
 Spiders and Snakes * GET THE CONTAINER!!!

-Return to Puppy Notes Page 1
+Return to Puppy Notes page 1

 Return to the Puppies Page